Financial education

 You might want to look into investment platforms.
 Many websites and online brokers are now offering trading at lower prices, allowing people like you to invest without having to worry about pricey transaction fees.
 It’s great news for people with limited budgets, as it lowers the barrier to entry.

 Good news then!
 Beewise might be an interesting option for you then.
-Beewise offers five different options for you to look into when moving the first steps towards building your portfolio.
+Beewise offers different thematic options for you to look into based on your interests and values.

 Build emergency savings